-The help command lets you display on-line help for SHELL and CONFIG commands.
-To display a list of the commands available to you from your current location within the command line interface hierarchy, enter help or type a question mark (?).
+The help command displays online help for SHELL and CONFIG commands.
+To display a list of the commands available to you from your current location within the command line interface hierarchy, type help or a question mark (?).

 To obtain help for a specific CLI command, type help <command>.
 You can truncate the help command to h or a question mark when you request help for a CLI command.